benihime91/SIIM-COVID19-DETECTION-KAGGLE/README.md

 This documentation outlines how to reproduce the 5th place solution by the "Ayushman Nischay Shivam" team for the covid19 detection competition on Kaggle hosted by SIIM-FISABIO-RSNA.

+## Preprocessing
+You can download the preprcessed data directly as instructed in the respective folders.
+Nevertheless the code for converting the raw dicoms into png images has been provided in `preprocess.ipynb`

 ## Reproduce solution

 For training and replicating our final solution, we have added python scripts for each models (4-class, binary and object detection) in separate folders.